AdaCore/spark2014/docs/lrm/source/statements.rst

 7. The expression of a ``loop_variant_item`` shall be of any discrete type.

+.. _tu-fe-loop_invariants_variants_and_entry_values-08:

+8. Two Loop_Invariant or Loop_Variant pragmas which apply to
+   the same loop shall occur in the same ``sequence_of_statements``, separated only by [zero or more] other Loop_Invariant or Loop_Variant pragmas.

 .. _etu-loop_invariants_variants_and_entry_values-lr:

 .. centered:: **Dynamic Semantics**

-.. _tu-cbatu-loop_invariants_variants_and_entry_values-08:
+.. _tu-cbatu-loop_invariants_variants_and_entry_values-09:

-8. Other than the above legality rules, pragma Loop_Invariant is equivalent to pragma ``Assert``.
+9. Other than the above legality rules, pragma Loop_Invariant is equivalent to pragma ``Assert``.
 Pragma Loop_Invariant is an assertion (as defined in Ada RM 11.4.2(1.1/3)) and is governed by the Loop_Invariant assertion aspect [and may be used in an Assertion_Policy pragma].

-.. _tu-fe-loop_invariants_variants_and_entry_values-09:
+.. _tu-fe-loop_invariants_variants_and_entry_values-10:

-9. The elaboration of a Checked Loop_Variant pragma begins by evaluating the ``discrete_expressions`` in textual order.
+10. The elaboration of a Checked Loop_Variant pragma begins by evaluating the ``discrete_expressions`` in textual order.
 For the first elaboration of the pragma within a given execution of the enclosing loop statement, no further action is taken.
 For subsequent elaborations of the pragma, one or more of these expression results are each compared to their corresponding result from the previous iteration as follows: comparisons are performed in textual order either until unequal values are found or until values for all expressions have been compared.
 In either case, the last pair of values to be compared is then checked as follows: if the ``change_direction`` for the associated ``loop_variant_item`` is Increases (respectively, Decreases) then a check is performed that the expression value obtained during the current iteration is greater (respectively, less) than the value obtained during the preceding iteration.
 The exception Assertions.Assertion_Error is raised if this check fails.
 All comparisons and checks are performed using predefined operations.
     Pragma Loop_Variant is an assertion (as defined in Ada RM 11.4.2(1.1/3)) and is governed by the Loop_Variant assertion aspect [and may be used in an Assertion_Policy pragma].

 .. _etu-loop_invariants_variants_and_entry_values-ds: